nmulani/nmulani.github.io/_posts/2017-01-12-handling-arguments.markdown

 ```

-This is how the case statement within main can be structured to handle arguments passed - arguments are passed as part of a list of `String`s:
+This is how the case statement within main can be structured to handle arguments passed - arguments are passed as part of a list of `Strings':

 ```